Start9Labs/documentation/site/source/support/user-manual/getting-started/device-guides/dg-windows.rst

 Windows
 =======

-.. note:: Please see Window's :ref:`Known Limitations<lim-windows>` to understand what is currently not possible on these devices.
+.. tip:: Please see Window's :ref:`Known Limitations<lim-windows>` to understand what is currently not possible on these devices.

 .. topic-box::
     :title: LAN Setup (Connectivity, Performance)